Med-R$^3$: Enhancing Medical Retrieval-Augmented Reasoning of LLMs via Progressive Reinforcement Learning: Data Preprocessing Details

 \subsection{Training Datasets Details}

-We have collected the following datasets for our training, covering both closed-set exam questions and rare disease diagnostic scenarios.
+We collected the following datasets for our training, covering both closed-set exam questions and rare disease diagnostic scenarios.

 \begin{itemize} \item \textbf{MedQA-USMLE} and \textbf{MedQA-MCMLE}~\cite{jin2020disease}: The MedQA dataset is sourced from the professional medical board exams, including content in English, simplified Chinese, and traditional Chinese.
 In this study, we use the subsets from the US and Mainland China.
-MedQA-USMLE is based on 18 English medical textbooks, while MedQA-MCMLE is constructed from 33 simplified Chinese textbooks. \item \textbf{MedMCQA}~\cite{pal2022medmcqa}: This dataset is a large-scale collection of multiple-choice questions covering 2,400 health-related topics and 21 medical disciplines.
+MedQA-USMLE is based on 18 English medical textbooks, while MedQA-MCMLE is constructed from 33 simplified Chinese textbooks. \item \textbf{MedMCQA}~\cite{pal2022medmcqa}: The MedMCQA dataset is a large-scale collection of multiple-choice questions covering 2,400 health-related topics and 21 medical disciplines.
 The content spans medicine (such as endocrinology, infectious diseases, haematology, and respiratory medicine), surgery (including general surgery, endocrinological surgery, breast and vascular surgery), as well as radiology and biochemistry.
 The questions are derived from both real-world clinical scenarios and simulated examinations. \item \textbf{RareArena}~\cite{THUMedInfo_RareArena}: This dataset is a comprehensive dataset curated for rare disease diagnosis, encompassing nearly 50,000 patient cases that cover more than 4,000 diseases.
 It features 2 task settings, \textit{Rare Disease Screening (RDS)} where patient records are truncated before any diagnostic tests are performed, and \textit{Rare Disease Confirmation (RDC)} where cases are truncated at the point of final diagnosis. \end{itemize}

-The data construction pipeline can be found in \Cref{fig:data_construction}.
+The illustration of the data construction pipeline can be found in \Cref{fig:data_construction}.
 After data filtering, we constructed a final training dataset consisting of 2,140 questions from MedQA-USMLE, 1,204 from MedQA-MCMLE, 6,748 from MedMCQA, and 429 from RareArena.
 The training process was structured into 3 stages, with each stage trained for one full epoch.

 For the \textit{MedQA-USMLE} and \textit{MedQA-MCMLE} datasets, the original data is divided into three parts: train, dev, and test.
 We utilize the training part for RL, and merge the dev and test subsets for evaluation.
 Since the test split of \textit{MedMCQA} does not include ground truth labels, we use the training set for RL and reserve the development set for evaluation purposes.
 As for \textit{RareArena}, we manually partitioned the RareArena-RDC task set into training and test sets at an 8:2 ratio using random sampling.
 It is worth noting that due to the distribution of question complexity, the majority of data filtered out from MedQA and MedMCQA were classified as overly simplistic, whereas in the case of RareArena, most excluded samples were considered overly complex.